 Songs for the Earth

 A sustainable future for our Earth calls for a diverse contribution of talents, including the arts.
+The first annual, “Songs for the Earth,” concert at South Shore Conservatory raised $1,750 for Mass Audubon’s educational programs.

-The afternoon starts with educational activities including a nature-themed craft for families, a reading of “The Tide is Rising, So Are We!” by Rabbi Shoshana Meira Friedman, and a presentation about sustainability and chocolate by Dr. Lori Shapiro of Suenõs Cacao.
+The afternoon started with educational activities including a nature-themed craft for families, a reading of “The Tide is Rising, So Are We!” by Rabbi Shoshana Meira Friedman, and a presentation about sustainability and chocolate by Dr. Lori Shapiro of Suenõs Cacao.

 Headin' Home